/*******************************************************************************

 Although failing with an explicit failure message is recommended, this method may be useful when maintaining legacy code.

-for an explanation of this method's
+See Javadoc for fail(String) for an explanation of this method's

-generic return type V
+generic return type V.

 This method is an example of a helper method that obtains information about the state of the object under test without using reflection.